American Psycho 2: Plot

 On the last day of classes before spring break, Rachael's parents make a surprise visit to her at her dormitory.
 She quickly ushers them out, agreeing to meet them for dinner later that night.
 That same night, while treating his elderly mother to a night out, Daniels observes Rachael with her parents at a local restaurant.
 Daniels becomes suspicious since he believes Rachael is dead, and after dinner goes to the local police station to ask the police officers about any recent missing persons cases.
 Through a flashback, it is revealed that 'Rachael' is, in fact, an imposter who killed the real Rachael at the beginning of the semester and assumed her identity, storing the real Rachael's corpse in a garment bag in her dormitory closet.
 The real Rachael was an orphan; so when Rachael claimed to be her, there was no one to disprove her claim.
 Daniels and two cops pursue Rachael in a car chase, which ends with Rachael driving off a cliff, resulting in the car exploding.
 At this point, she is presumed dead.

 Two years later, Dr. Daniels is giving a lecture on Rachael's mind and how he wrote a book about her.
 When he looks up from speaking with a student, he sees Rachael, who has not died after all; she indirectly reveals that she killed Starkman's last assistant, Elizabeth McGuire, and stole her identity to get into Quantico FBI Academy.
 She allows Dr. Daniels to know because she believes there is no point in committing the perfect crime if no one knows about it and she is confident he will not divulge this information because it would make a farce of his best-selling book in which he claimed to completely understand her and witness her death in the fiery car.

 It is revealed the dead body in the car was the real Rachael, whose decaying body had been kept in the killer's dorm closet.
 It was revealed by another student that Elizabeth is the youngest agent to be drafted to the Bureau in her sophomore year.
-As Elizabeth aka Rachael walks out of his class, Dr. Daniels is visibly shaken by what he had just learned.
+As Elizabeth aka Rachael walks out of his class, Dr. Daniels is visibly shaken by what he has just learned.